jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.24 LidarRemoveDuplicates
+#### 8.12.25 LidarRemoveDuplicates

-Removes duplicate points from a LiDAR data set..
+Removes duplicate points from a LiDAR data set.

 *Parameters*: